gregshen0925/aptos-inchat/README.md

 # Aptos InChat
 Chatting Dapp using Aptos Token Design

+## Vision
+As proof of concept, InChat app showcases how the combination of "Aptos token design" and "InJoy profile module" can optimize exclusive communities’ user experience.

 ## Universal Profile Module on Aptos
  - repo: https://github.com/JustaLiang/aptos-profile-system
  - Setup your profile once and use it everywhere